Gravity as a four dimensional algebraic quantum field theory: Introduction

-We also exhibit several Hilbert space representations of the theory.
+We also exhibit several Hilbert space representations of the theory carrying unitary representations of the diffeomorphism group.
 The first one is a ``tautological representation'' of the global algebra on itself allowing us to attach to $M$ a von Neumann algebra ${\mathfrak R}(M)$.
 The other ones deal with physics.
 A meaningful quantum field theory must exhibit stability i.e., ``positive mass representations'' of its local observables in the sense of Wigner.
 In our case this directly leads to the long-standing problem of gravitational mass \cite{sza}.
 It is quite interesting that the Gelfand--Naimark--Segal construction in the theory of $C^*$-algebras and quasilocal energy-momentum constructions \cite{sza} in general relativity naturally meet up here because immersed surfaces in $M$ provide us with {\it both} $C^*$-algebra representations and Dougan--Mason-like quasilocal quantities \cite{dou-mas}.
 More precisely our quasilocal energy-momenta and masses stem from quasilocal translations along immersed surfaces in $M$ with a choice of a complex structure on them.
 However the whole construction is expected to be independent of this choice leading to the by-now classical observation of Witten \cite{wit} that in fact one has to deal with a conformal field theory on these surfaces.
 We identify this theory: its spaces of conformal blocks are the Clifford algebras generated by finite energy meromorphic sections of certain unitary holomorphic vector bundles on punctured Riemannian surfaces.
+Apart from these quantum representations, ``classical representations'' corresponding to the classical limit of the theory also exist.
+Indeed, unlike in the previous two cases, in these representations the diffeomorphism symmetry spontaneously breaks down to a finite dimensional Lie subgroup provided by the isometry group of an emergent metric $g$ on $M$; hence a causal structure can be constructed on $M$ as well.
+Therefore classical general relativity is recovered again at the representation theoretic level.
+The emergent metric distinguishes a canonically split Hilbert space $\ch^+(M)\oplus\ch^-(M)$ provided by metric (anti)self-duality leading to a splitting of the Hilbert space of the corresponding ``classical representation'', too.
+The natural quantum observable provided by the curvature $R_g$ of the metric in this representation obeys the splitting if and only if $g$ is a vacuum metric.